Séminaire de Québec: The Petit Séminaire

-Until the English conquest in 1760, the Minor Seminary was a boarding school for students.
+Until the English conquest in 1760, the minor seminary was a boarding school for students.
 Classes were held at the Jesuit College on the site of the present City Hall.
-When the Jesuits were suppressed after the conquest, the directors of the Seminary took over.
-The Minor Seminary became a full-fledged teaching institution, a college, open to all boys interested in studying.
+When the Jesuits were suppressed after the conquest, the directors of the seminary took over.
+The minor seminary became a full-fledged teaching institution, a college, open to all boys interested in studying.
 In 1852, the high quality of teaching was recognized in a royal charter from Queen Victoria, leading to the founding of Université Laval, the first Catholic French-language university in North America.

-Université Laval and the Minor Seminary no longer have any legal ties with the Quebec Seminary.
-The Seminary spun off Université Laval into its own corporation in 1970 and the same was done with the Minor Seminary in 1987.
+In the early 1930s the Petit Seminaire hosted the young Gérard Raymond, who is the subject of a cause for sainthood.
+Since 1987, the Petit Séminaire de Québec has been a private Catholic secondary school separated from the Séminaire de Québec.
+Many French-Canadian clergy of the 18th and 19th century, as well as a number of academics, went through the Petit Séminaire before higher education became widely accessible.
+Until 1970, the Superior of the seminary was also the Rector of Université Laval, which was originally an offshoot of it.
+The seminary spun off Université Laval into its own corporation in 1970 and the same was done with the minor seminary in 1987.
+Université Laval and the minor seminary no longer have any legal ties with the Quebec Seminary.

+The major seminary today

-The services of the Séminaire de Québec currently include the Major Seminary, a vocations centre, a new diocesan Minor Seminary, the Catholic centre at Université Laval, the training of priests and other pastoral leaders, parish service, and theology studies.
+The services of the Séminaire de Québec currently include the major seminary, a vocations centre, a new diocesan minor seminary, the Catholic centre at Université Laval, the training of priests and other pastoral leaders, parish service, and theology studies.

 François de Laval's vision is at the root of the Séminaire de Québec's influence and success in education.
 His bequest of a large tract of lakes and forests northeast of the city known today as the Beaupré Seigneury, purchased from the Compagnie des 100 Associés (Compagnie de la Nouvelle-France), has funded the work of the institution ever since.